dpinney/helloDocker/README.md

 OOO read a real intro. https://docs.docker.com/get-started/

-OOO What apps to start with?
+XXX What apps to start with?
 Static website.
-Hello world web app with a form.
+Web app with a form.
 SomethingThatRunsRepeatedly.

+OOO Static website?
+Up and running in staticsite dir.

+OOO Web app with form?

+OOO Something that runs repeatedly?

 OOO Test out deployment to new Docker host in production.